Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

-the subcategory of perfect $\ZZ$-linear chain complexes, namely those chain complexes which are quasi-isomorphic to a bounded complex of finite projective $\ZZ$-modules.
+Recall that $\Perf\ZZ \subseteq\Mod\ZZ$ is the subcategory of perfect $\ZZ$-linear chain complexes, namely those chain complexes which are quasi-isomorphic to a bounded complex of finite projective $\ZZ$-modules.

 We say a module or bimodule is proper (sometimes called pseudo-perfect in the literature) if as a functor to $\Mod\ZZ$, it takes values in the full subcategory $\Perf\ZZ$ (i.e.\ for a module $\M$ if $\M(X)$ is a perfect chain complex for every $X \in \C$).
 Denote by

 the full subcategory of proper modules.